rob-blackbourn/bareASGI-session/README.md

 ## Usage

-You can add seesion middleware with the `add_session_middleware` helper function.
+You can add session middleware with the `add_session_middleware` helper function.

 ```python
 import socket